Movement Disorders Research Faculty

 Thong C. Ma, PhD

-Research Assistant Professor, Department of Neurology
+Research Associate Professor, Departments of Neurology and Neuroscience

 Expertise: Parkinson’s disease and multiple system atrophy